chrisphua/hardhat-docker/README.md

 - How do we determine who can submit the temperature?
 Answer: Only participanting off-chain oracles can submit the temperature.
 - How can we make sure no one is submitting wrong values?
-Answer: Do a check in a loop, comparing submitted values and current value.
+Answer: To check the newly submitted temperature against an array of submitted temperatures in a specific request.
 - How do we detect outliers?
-Answer: We could have a margin error +/- of 0.03 Degree Celsius and eliminate temperature values that are out of the margin error.
-Thereafter, taking the average temperature of the submitted values within the margin error.
+Answer: There are few methods to detech outliers.
+One of the methods is to compute standard deviation (off-chain oracles should have accessed to other off-chain oracles data points) and finding out the outliers at off-chain oracles before submitting to the oracle smart contract. (https://towardsdatascience.com/5-ways-to-detect-outliers-that-every-data-scientist-should-know-python-code-70a54335a623).
+This will greatly reduce the transaction cost and avoid submitting wrong values.

 For the language, you can use solidity, substrate or solana.
 If it is possible, please provide a full docker dev environment.